sharpecs/maali/README.md

     <center>
 </figure>

 localised generated messages are based on arb files found in the `lib/src/localization` directory using the **l10n.yaml** file.
 This will localise the Material packages to one of the 78 available locales.
-Widgets will atuomatically adapt to localised messages.
+Widgets will automatically adapt to localised messages.
 To support additional languages, please visit the tutorial on [Internationalizing Flutter apps](https://flutter.dev/docs/development/accessibility-and-localization/internationalization).

 Navigation is done with the Navigator 2.0 pattern using a router to handle routes from the underlying platform to display appropriate pages.
 This pattern allows flexibility for cross platform applications.
-Interaction between router, parser and state is discribed in this article [Learning Flutter’s new navigation and routing system](https://medium.com/flutter/learning-flutters-new-navigation-and-routing-system-7c9068155ade).
+Interaction between router, parser and state is described in this article [Learning Flutter’s new navigation and routing system](https://medium.com/flutter/learning-flutters-new-navigation-and-routing-system-7c9068155ade).

 Data persistence is achieved by storing key-value data on disk (Store).
 JSON and serialization methods are applied to easily store structured data as strings which can cause expensive janking computations (> 16ms).